jupyter-server/enterprise_gateway/docs/source/kernel-distributed.md

-## Distributed
+## Distributed Mode

-This page describes the approach taken for integrating Enterprise Gateway into a vanilla set of hosts, without cluster resource managers.
+This page describes the approach taken for integrating Enterprise Gateway into a distributed set of hosts, without cluster resource managers.

-Following kernelspec is available on Vanilla mode:
+The following sample kernelspecs are currently available on Distributed mode:

 + python_distributed